bool3max/bote/README.md

 For a comprehensive description of the utility and all of its functionality, see the manpage (**bote(1)**).

+## Installing the completions

+**bote** comes with `Tab` interactive completions for fish.
+It's able to complete note/category names as well as all of the flags and their respective options.

+1. Clone the repository
+2. Run `$ cp completions/bote.fish ~/.config/fish/completions` to install the completions
+3. Reload fish

 ## TODO

 * ❌ Write the manpage and include usage examples